 "Here are my documents."
 Ayxin's eyes glowed with the subtle light of Enchantment, her tongue delivering a Draconic incantation as she held their gaze captive.

 "Everything's in order, Ma'am."
 The first guard nodded at the handkerchief she had handed him.
 "It's a long way from here to the city if you're going on foot."

 The second guard saluted the companion of the Hero of the North.

-“Where can I find the Ash Bringer?” she demanded, her voice empowered with old magic in the form of a persistent Suggestion.
+"Where can I find the Ash Bringer?" she demanded, her voice empowered with old magic as a persistent Suggestion.